crikocode/-cloud-computing/README.md

 # -cloud-computing
 my second repository.
-this is a description about me,i like this subject.
+this is a description about myself,i like this subject.